ff6347/jekyll-nav-gen/README.md

 Jekyll Nav Generator
 ====================

 This could be more generic.
-Currently it needs a menu structure like this one:
+Written for [fabianmoronzirfas/jekyll-theme-tou-dai](https://github.com/fabianmoronzirfas/jekyll-theme-tou-dai) Currently it needs a menu structure like this one:

 ```html
     <header>